Undergraduate Admissions

 An applicant’s omission of relevant information from the original application for admission will not ordinarily constitute grounds for an appeal; nor will academic or personal circumstances that changed after the submission of the application.
 Such an appeal shall be lodged by the applicant with the administrative officer (the director of undergraduate admissions, the dean of The Graduate School, the dean of the professional school concerned, or the dean of Summer School) whose office had responsibility for the admission in question (hereafter the "admissions officer") within 30 days after the University posts the applicant's online decision.
 The appeal shall be in writing and shall set forth the grounds for the appeal.

-Upon receipt of the appeal, the admissions officer or the admissions officer’s designee shall review the applicant's file and appeal letter and shall communicate his or her decision to the applicant in writing.
+Upon receipt of the appeal, the admissions officer or the admissions officer’s designee shall review the applicant's file and appeal letter, determine whether the grounds for an appeal are met, and shall communicate his or her decision on the appeal to the applicant in writing.

-The decision of the admissions officer may be appealed to the provost only if it is contended that:
+The decision of the admissions officer may be appealed to the provost only if it is contended that:- The decision has been previously appealed to the designated admissions offier in item 1 and denied and

 The appeal shall be reviewed by the provost or the provost's designee.
 Following the review, the provost or designee will communicate the decision to the applicant in writing.
 The decision of the provost is final, and no further appeal is available.